jennifermulroy/11-Machine-Learning/README.md

 # Applying Machine-Learning Models to Predict Credit Risk

 In this assignment, several machine-learning models were used to predict credit risk using free data from LendingClub.

+Credit risk poses an inherently imbalalanced classification problem, the number of observations belonging to a high credit risk class tends to be significantly lower than a low credit risk class.
+Conventional machine learning algorithms do not take into account class disruption and therefore, may produce biased and inaccurate results.

-Credit risk poses an inherently imbalalanced classification problem.
-This was first addressed by deploying various resampling algorithms to the data, and then using `LogisticRegression` from Scikit-learn library to build logistic regression classifiers.
-In the second part of the analysis, ensemble classifiers were used to predict loan risk.
+In the first part of the analysis, resampling algorithms are used to address the class imbalance problem by oversampling, undersampling, and using a combination approach on the training data.
+With the resampled data, `LogisticRegression` from Scikit-learn library was used to build logistic regression classifier models.

+In the second part of the analysis, two ensemble learning methods are constructed.

 ##### Resampling Algorithms:
 - `Naive Random Oversampler`
 - `SMOTE`
 - `Cluster Centroids`
 - `SMOTEENN`